-Most dance classes range from 45 minutes to two hours, and there is so much to learn in so little time!
+Most dance classes range from 45 minutes to two hours, and there is so much to learn in that time!
 The dance class will likely be fast-paced, usually starting with a warm-up, bar work, floor routines, and then working on a choreographed dance.

 Be Open to Learning New Things

-Set Your Own Personal Goals
+Set Personal Goals